jfalcou/eve/doc/manual/functions/ieee/next.rst

 .. rubric:: Return value

-* [1,2] A value with the same type as the parameter.
+* [1,5] A value with the same type as the first parameter.

 Notes
 ******